Election Handbook

 {Article VIII D.1}

 To run an effective campaign, you will need to sacrifice a portion of your free time during the nomination and election months.
-Some candidates use a fellow flight attendant as a campaign coordinator to help with the work.
+Some candidates use a fellow Flight Attendant as a campaign coordinator to help with the work.
 Telephone calls, flyers, and special mailings to the members all cost money, so you will need to tap your personal funds or raise money from friends and family.
 Fundraising is where campaign coordinators can be a big help.
-Specific rules govern record keeping of campaign contributions.
+Specific rules govern the record keeping of campaign contributions.

 Airport rules almost always require permits that specify when and where you can hand out literature on airport property.
-Using the U.S. Postal Service to mail campaign literature to flight attendants’ homes may be an option, but will be a considerable cost at a large domicile.
+Using the U.S. Postal Service to mail campaign literature to Flight Attendants’ homes may be an option but will be a considerable cost at a large domicile.

-There are specific AFA-CWA Constitutional rules governing the financing of campaign activities and the distribution of campaign literature.
+There are specific AFA-CWA constitutional rules governing the financing of campaign activities and the distribution of campaign literature.
 Following these rules ensures fair campaigns and election results.

 E. AFA-CWA’s Role in Campaigns